Installing packages using pip and virtual environments¶

 py -m pip install --upgrade requests

-Using requirements files¶
+Using a requirements file#

 Instead of installing packages individually, pip allows you to declare all